alza-bitz/bats-ansible/README.md

   container_cleanup
 }
 ```
+These tests could now be run using bats.

+    $ bats tests/somerole-container.bats

 ## Dependencies
 - [Docker][docker] for the containers in the test inventory.
-- [Ansible][ansible] for applying the role under test; it is also directly
-required by some helper functions.
+- [Ansible][ansible] for applying the role under test; it is also directly required by some helper functions.
 - [Bats][bats] itself for executing tests that make use of the library.

 ## Installation

 There are multiple supported installation methods.
-One may be better
-than the others depending on your case.
+One may be better than the others depending on your case.

 ### Git submodule

-If your Ansible role project uses Git, the recommended method of installation is via
+If your Ansible role project uses Git, the recommended method of installation is via a [submodule][git-book-submod].
-a [submodule][git-book-submod].

-*__Note:__ The following example installs libraries in the
-`./tests` directory of your Ansible role.*
+*__Note:__ The following example installs libraries in the `./tests` directory of your Ansible role.*

 ```sh
 $ git submodule add https://github.com/alzadude/bats-ansible tests/bats-ansible